-Getting around in Bangkok
+Getting Around in Bangkok

-Do keep in mind that cars in Bangkok used to be an anomaly; now, they are a plague upon a city that bowed to foreign pressure and turned its waterways into freeways.
+It is important to keep in mind that, while cars in Bangkok used to be an anomaly, they are now a plague upon a city that bowed to foreign pressure and turned its waterways into freeways.

 Public transport in Bangkok

 Except for taxis, the preferred mode of transportation among expats in Bangkok is the Sky Train (BTS).
 This elevated train system navigates the southern, northern and eastern areas of the city; specifically the main business, entertainment and hospitality districts of Silom and Sukhumvit.

 While not the quickest mode of transit, it is a reliable, clean and safe way to travel in Bangkok, and runs from 6am until midnight.